15 Types of Pigeons in Alabama

 9. English Carrier Pigeon

-The English carrier pigeon is a breed of domesticated pigeon that was developed to be used as a carrier for messages from one place to another.
+The English carrier pigeon is a breed of domesticated pigeon developed to be used as a carrier for messages from one place to another.
 The airlines would be released with the news and fly back to their home base with the note attached to their leg.

-A group of carrier pigeons (known as the Royal Carrier Corps) led by Silver King carried both official and unofficial messages for George Washington during his service in the American Revolution. the birds proved invaluable when Washington’s army couldn’t communicate with Philadelphia due to British interference, causing him to lose touch with the Continental Congress.
+A group of carrier pigeons (known as the Royal Carrier Corps) led by Silver King carried official and unofficial messages for George Washington during his service in the American Revolution.
+The birds proved invaluable when Washington’s army couldn’t communicate with Philadelphia due to British interference, causing him to lose touch with the Continental Congress.

 10. Red-Crowned Wood Pigeon